concert review

 So this show was a double first timer.
 One I had been waiting for for several years (roughly since 2007 or 2008) and one that I hadn’t known until now that I needed to see them.
 Given that I came with a „Let’s see what happens, I have no expectations“-attitude, that concert was a very damn good one.

-For this show, we arrived – as we thought – pretty late (it turned out we were still quite early because the RuhrCongress is yet again another venue that sucks at communicating beginning times – there were different times given depending on where you looked.
+For this show, we arrived – as we thought – pretty late (it turned out we were still quite early because there once again was poor communication – there were different times given depending on where you looked.
 At least this time the later time was the right one).
-We planned to have a chill evening because my company wasn’t in a good shape health-wise, so as soon as we got in we looked for places at the far back of the venue, so we could throw our stuff there, sit down between the bands and just enjoy the show without going too wild.
+We planned to have a chill evening because my company wasn’t in a good shape health-wise, so as soon as we got in we looked for places at the far back of the venue, so we could throw our stuff there, sit down between the sets and just enjoy the show without going too wild.

-So much for the venue.
-Let’s talk about the show.
 We mostly bought the tickets because of Alestorm – them together with Saltato Mortis seemed like a nice package.
 I’d never seen any of those bands live before, which is in hindsight such a waste.
-And Alestorm had been on my list since around 2007 or 2008, when I once almost went to one of their concerts but the dude I wanted to go there with had to cancel because he didn’t have time (only to arrive at my place at the evening of the concert with a package of pasta and a „Sorry, turns out I do have time tonight, but I guess now it’s too late…“).
+And Alestorm had been on my list since around 2007 or 2008, when I once almost went to one of their concerts but the dude I wanted to go there with had to cancel because he didn’t have time.
 I’ve been listening to Alestorm since their very first album Captain Morgan’s Revenge.
 I mean … pirate themed metal from Scotland?
 Why not?

 Unfortunately, by now, they are on my „Potentially endangered teenage faves“-list.
 It wasn’t until this year that I heard about the racist group chat their singer had been part of.
 And this is definitely a thing that has made me hesitant.
 I’ve read his apology, I decided to believe it for now, but mostly because this band is somehow so unique that it’s hard for me to let go of them.
 I guess if I’ll ever hear anything negative about them again, my heart will break into a million little pieces because fuck that, Alestorm slaps.